The Boys Season 4: Release date, cast, plot & more

 Jensen Ackles as Soldier Boy in The Boys Season 3

-Upon learning that Neuman is a supe, who also betrays Stan Edgar (Giancarlo Esposito) and hands control of Vought over to Homelander, Hughie returns to Butcher and the old team gets back together again for a job in Russia.
+Upon learning that Neuman is a supe — who also betrays Stan Edgar (Giancarlo Esposito) and hands control of Vought over to Homelander — Hughie returns to the old team and they head to Russia.
 There, they discover Soldier Boy alive and not-so-well, who lets off a massive radioactive blast that renders Kimiko powerless.

 Oh, and Hughie takes Compound V and gains the ability to teleport.
-Starlight strongly disapproves and pleads with him to stop, but Hughie keeps taking it, putting their relationship up in the air for the time being.
+Starlight strongly disapproves and pleads with him to stop, but Hughie keeps taking it, putting their relationship at risk.

 Against MM’s wishes — who wants revenge for Soldier Boy killing his grandfather by hurling a car through his apartment — The Boys team up with Soldier Boy to help track down the ex-Payback supes who betrayed him.
 In exchange, he promises to kill Homelander.